The Night Sky December 2013

 An interesting valley on the Moon: The Alpine Valley

-These are two good nights to observe an interesting feature on the Moon if you have a small telescope.
-Close to the limb (on the 16th) is the Appenine mountain chain that marks the edge of Mare Imbrium.
+These are good nights to observe an interesting feature on the Moon if you have a small telescope.
+Close to the limb is the Appenine mountain chain that marks the edge of Mare Imbrium.
 Towards the upper end you should see the cleft across them called the Alpine valley.
 It is about 7 miles wide and 79 miles long.
 As shown in the image a thin rill runs along its length which is quite a challenge to observe.
-Over the next two nights the dark crater Plato and the young crater Copernicus will come into view.
+Over the next two nights following the 3rd/4th the dark crater Plato and the young crater Copernicus will come into view.
 This is a very interesting region of the Moon!

 Learn more about the Faulkes Telescopes and how schools can use them: Faulkes Telescope"